 An eight page brochure presenting highlights of Victoria’s diverse population with data from the 2016 Census.more >

 Community Fact Sheets are produced for the top 100 overseas birthplace groups in Victoria.
-Each 2-page fact sheet includes a brief commentary and summary tables on the ethnicity characteristics of the birthplace group.
+Each two page fact sheet includes summary tables on the ethnicity characteristics of the birthplace group.
 The fact sheets are published as electronic copies only for free download.more >

 2016 Census: Ethnicity characteristics